 ANDREW OPPMANN: Vice President for Marketing and Communications

 Andrew Oppmann is MTSU's Vice President for Marketing and Communications and the University's chief spokesman.
 He joined MTSU in 2010 as associate vice president and led a strategic restructuring of the University's marketing and communications operations, including the creation of MTSUNews.com and the relaunch of MTSU Magazine.
 He became vice president in 2013.

-Oppmann also teaches Media Writing as an adjunct professor of journalism in MTSU's College of Mass Communication and, in that role, serves as editor of APME News, the quarterly magazine of the Associated Press Media Editors.
+Oppmann also teaches Media Writing as an adjunct professor of journalism in MTSU's College of Media and Entertainment and, in that role, serves as editor of APME News, the quarterly magazine of the Associated Press Media Editors.